Nursing – BSN Pre-Licensure and Evening/Weekend Program Admission Criteria.

 The Test of Essential Academic Skills (TEAS) helps determine if you’re ready to pursue your Bachelor’s Degree in Nursing.

-The TEAS exam tests basic essential skills in the academic content areas of reading, mathematics, and science as well as English and language usage.
+The TEAS Exam tests basic essential skills in the academic content areas of reading, mathematics, and science as well as English and language usage.
 The objectives assessed on the TEAS exam are those which nurse educators deemed most appropriate and relevant to measure entry-level academic readiness of nursing program applicants.
 Read more about the TEAS Exam and TEAS exam dates offered at ResU.

 Are you ready for more detailed information on the BSN pre-licensure and evening/weekend programs?
 Please fill out our Inquiry Form to create your own personal view book.
 Your view book allows you to: